LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/ScriptFunctions.md

 indicator: both
 ---

 Functions are modules of code that are used for accomplishing a certain task programatically.

-With few exceptions, functions can be used in any of the preProcess Code, postProcess Code or the processUser Response JavaScript code panels.
+With few exceptions, functions can be used in the [Pre-Process / Post-Process Code](conversation-builder-conversation-builder-interaction-details.html#code) or the [Process User Response](conversation-builder-conversation-builder-interaction-details.html#process-user-response) JavaScript code panels.

 **Please note:**